nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 Time complexity is O(4n) and space complexity is O(4n)

-- trick is to find the left smaller and right smaller for a bar at index i, that way max area for the bar is (rs - ls + 1 ) \* bar height, so the naive solution will be do this for every element in the array so TC will be O(n^2) + O(n^2) + O(n) = O(n^2)
+- trick is to find the first left smaller and first right smaller for a bar at index i, because next of left smaller will be the farthest greater bar in left dir and prev of first right smaller will be farthest greater bar in right dir
+- that way max area for the bar is (prev index of rs - next index of ls + 1 ) \* bar height, so the naive solution will be do this for every element in the array so TC will be O(n^2) + O(n^2) + O(n) = O(n^2)
-- to optimize TC compute the left & right smaller array using stack check the youtube link for how to calculate the LS and RS array
+- to optimize TC compute the left & right smaller array (next greater element technique) using stack check the youtube link for how to calculate the LS and RS array
 - below sol uses multiple passes i.e O(4n) 2n for loop and 2n stack operation for push/pop further with another observation it can be done in single pass but that is hard to understand and to explain so avoid that unless interviewer ask for further optimizatation, for that refer the youtube video
 - - Note: + 1 -> for adjust 0 based index